Adhamet/workflow-config/README.md

 # My Sway + Waybar Configuration

-This repository contains my personal configuration for the Sway window manager and Waybar.
+This repository contains my personal configuration for the system & workflow.
+Using Sway as window manager, Waybar as status bar, Wofi as application launcher.
 It is designed to be minimal, clean, easy to use, and efficient.

 The setup is tested on **Fedora KDE**, running Sway as the Wayland tiling window manager.